jmj/jmj.github.com/_posts/2014-03-26-cobbler-and-windows.md

     oscdimg -n -bc:\winpe\etfsboot.com c:\winpe\ISO c:\winpe\winpe_cobbler_amd64.iso

-We have one file task that we'll need the technician computer for.
+We have one final task that we'll need the technician computer for.
 Fire up the Windows System Image Manager and create an answer file for your windows install.
 How to do this is beyond the scope of this discussion, but [tutorials](http://technet.microsoft.com/en-us/library/cc749317.aspx) should be easy enough to find.

 Now that we're done with the windows side, copy your custom WinPE ISO, your Windows 7 ISO, and answer file to your cobbler server, and store them in appropriate locations.
-On my system (Ubuntu 13.10), I places my answer file in /var/lib/cobbler/kickstarts, my WinPE ISO in /var/lib/cobbler/isos, and left my Win7 ISO in my homedir (we actually need to extract it).
+On my system (Ubuntu 13.10), I placed my answer file in /var/lib/cobbler/kickstarts, my WinPE ISO in /var/lib/cobbler/isos, and left my Win7 ISO in my homedir (we actually need to extract it).

 Mount the Windows 7 ISO someplace, and copy the contents to a location that you can share via samba.
 If you do not plan to use the pxe_just_once feature of cobbler, then there's no need to extract the contents of the ISO.
 Just mount it, and share the directory.
 If it's not already installed, install samba on your cobbler server, and add a share: